 Top stock ideas by Ashwani Gujral, Mitessh Thakkar, Prakash Gaba for Friday

-Mitessh Thakkar - Buy Torrent Power with a stop loss of Rs 299.9, target at Rs 315
+Mitessh Thakkar - Buy United Spirits with a stop loss of Rs 593, target at Rs 618

 To keep watching CNBC-TV18, India's No. 1 English Business News Channel, call your Cable or DTH Operator and subscribe now for just Rs.
 4 per month.
 You can also subscribe to CNBC-TV18 Prime HD for Re 1/- per month.Find out more